OWASP/samm/v2.0/beta/core/design/d-security-requirements.md

 ## Maturity 2
 ### Benefit
+You have specified relevant security requirements in a structured format.

 ### Activity
 Security requirements can originate from other sources including policies and legislation, known problems in the application, intelligence from metrics and feedback (LINK to DM lvl 3), and so forth.
 At this level, a more systematic elicitation of security requirements must be achieved by analysing different sources of such requirements.
 Ensure that appropriate input is received from these sources to help the elicitation of requirements.
 This might mean organizing interviews or brainstorm sessions (e.g., in the case of policy and legislation), analysing historical logs or vulnerability systems, etc.